Written by Sonal Jaiswal | Evangelist, Customer Guru

 This is just one example of how brands build and deliver products revolving around their customers’ likes and dislikes.
 Instead of investing all the time in marketing, if sufficient resources are invested in studying the customers’ tastes, a brand could keep its competitors at bay.

 If customers feel that they are a part of the brand, the impact on customer experience is massive.
 Starbucks might be well known for its coffee, but it is also quite popular for the manner in which it involves and engages its customers.
 It created a platform called ‘My Starbucks Idea’ where customers would give suggestions and ideas which it eventually implements.
 Others could vote in support of the given ideas.
-This way the customers felt appreciated when they were rewarded for their contribution in the betterment of the brand.
+This way the customers felt appreciated when they were rewarded for their contribution to the betterment of the brand.
 Moreover, imagine the joy of a customer when he sees his suggestion being adopted as a change at Starbucks.
 That’s how a differentiating customer experience is built!

 While advertising and marketing are essential in spreading the word about one’s existence, brands sometimes out do it and rub customers the wrong way.
 Giving space and trusting the customers to get back with a response would help develop a sense of respect for the brand, thereby improving customer experience.